bigtime007/azure-automated-file-backup/README.md

 Requires: Azure Account, CosmosDB URI, key, and Storage Container String.
 All must be created before running the setup script.
 Additionally, Splunk HEC needs to be configured with: a custom index, HEC created, and Currently Pushes log events to Splunk HTTP Event Collector.

+Note: Create a unique cosmosDB Container names for each user; example: file-tracker, file-tracker-2

 To assist with configuration, I created a setup.py to automate the creation of config.ini; config-sample.ini is only for reference.